CMS World Travels

 The CMS Program requires a year of study and concludes with travel to 3-5 countries in a specific region of the world.
 In each country, students meet with business executives, visit local attractions and learn about the business environment, social culture and customs.

-While the actual travel for CMS takes place in summer, two semesters before the overseas visits, students are placed into teams based on their interests in specific business issues and areas.
+Two semesters before the overseas visits, students are placed into teams based on their interests in specific business issues and areas.
 Each group is led by a faculty advisor.
-After two semesters of research and study, students visit several countries in a predefined region of the world.
+After two semesters of research and study, students visit several countries in a predefined region of the world during the summer term.

 Since 1983, CMS students have visited companies in more than 43 countries, including exotic and exciting destinations such as Reykjavik (Iceland), Beijing, Delhi, Hong Kong, Prague, Sydney, Stockholm, Bangkok, Istanbul and Rio de Janeiro.